Mikezpo/Mikezpo/README.md

 🖥️ Tech lover, passionate about Code and building Web Applications.

-🧠 Currently learning JavaScript and React.js.
+🧠 Currently learning React.js and Tailwind CSS.

-🤝 I'm open to collaborating on Front End Development projects.
+🤝 I'm focused on further developing my skills in Front End Development.

 ⚡ I'm a Photography enthusiast.
 I have 7 years of professional experience as a Critical Care Nurse in London, UK.